Community Action Grant Guidelines

 Grant Application Checklist:

-Send one copy of the application form and your proposal to the local newspaper publisher or TV station general manager.
+Send one copy of the application form and your proposal (plus attachments) to the local newspaper publisher.
 Do not send a proposal to the foundation offices in McLean, VA, unless it addresses local needs in the Washington, DC metropolitan area.

 Your grant proposal must contain the following information: